TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/sdfm_trigger_based_nc_examples.md

 <tr>
         <td>3.
 To check Raw data for Double Update</td>
         <td>1.
 Set NC OSR to 64</td>
-        <td>The drawn graphs and raw data should look like attached image</td>
+        <td>The drawn graphs and raw data should look like the attached image</td>
 </tr>
 <tr>
         <td></td>